“Winning changed our entire business…our lives.”

 —Covered in Cotton, 2020 Overall Winner

-It’s an honor for Garden & Gun to celebrate the region’s talented artisans, creative makers, small-business owners, and other entrepreneurs with its annual Made in the South Awards—a spotlight we consider more important than ever.
-So whether you make small-batch bourbon, fishing flies, can’t-eat-just-one cheese straws, custom furniture, hand-stitched cowboy boots, or an organic skin-care line, if your Southern-made product falls into one of the awards’ six categories—Food, Drink, Home, Style, Outdoors, or Crafts—enter now.
+It’s an honor for Garden & Gun to celebrate the region’s talented artisans, creative makers, small-business owners, and other entrepreneurs with its annual Made in the South Awards—a spotlight we consider more important than ever as we enter the awards’ thirteenth year.
+If your Southern-made product falls into one of the awards’ six categories—Food, Drink, Home, Outdoors, Style, or Crafts—enter now.
+Small-batch bourbon, fishing flies, can’t-eat-just-one cheese straws, custom furniture, hand-stitched cowboy boots, an organic skin-care line, we want to see it all.

-Whether you’re selling masterful twists on your grandmother’s old-school pies and cobblers, bringing seasonal bounty to the masses by the jarful, packaging this year’s venison as next year’s jerky, crafting artisanal cheeses, or producing just about any other product for the pantry, this is where you belong.
+Whether you’re selling masterful twists on your grandmother’s old-school pies and cakes, bringing seasonal bounty to the masses by the jarful, packaging this year’s venison as next year’s jerky, crafting artisanal cheeses, bottling a fiery hot pepper sauce, or producing just about any other product for the pantry, this is where you belong.
 Note: We can no longer accept raw foods (fruits, vegetables, nuts, etc.).
 But please email us at [email protected] if you’re a grower with a story to tell.

 Here, we’ll toast the game-changing vintners, distillers, and master brewers set on bottling some of the South’s best booze.
-Cocktail mixes are fair game, too.
+Cocktail mixers, bitters, simple syrups, and the like are all fair game, too.
 Beyond the bar, iced teas, small-batch sodas, juices, and anything else that’ll quench our thirst makes the cut.

-Think lighting, barware, kitchen utensils and cutlery, furniture, pillows, rugs, and table linens—everything from rustic farm tables to contemporary rocking chairs.
+Think lighting, barware, furniture, pillows, rugs, table linens, kitchen utensils, and cutlery—everything from rustic dining tables to contemporary rocking chairs to custom wallpapers.
 We’re looking for those items that turn a house into a stylish home.
 Note: Unfortunately, fine artists do not qualify for the awards.
 We’re always excited to discover new Southern talent, though.
 Email us at [email protected].
 We’d love to hear about your work.

-We’re on the hunt for products, whether for sport or recreation, that prod us to get off the couch and go enjoy the outdoors.
+We’re on the hunt for products, whether for sport or recreation, that prod us to get off the couch and enjoy the outdoors.
 On the sporting front, imagine: fly rods and fillet knives, shotguns, gear packs, game calls, decoys, and more.
-For outdoor recreation: Bikes and boats of all types are welcome as well as backyard games, grills, beautiful garden tools, hammocks, swings, you name it.
+For outdoor recreation: Bikes and boats of all types are welcome, as well as backyard games, grills, beautiful garden tools, hammocks, swings, custom campers, you name it.

 Raleigh, North Carolina

-The author of a handful of outdoor guides, including The Total Outdoorsman Manual, the North Carolina–based sportsman and Garden & Gun contributing editor T. Edward Nickens has a new book out this spring: The Last Wild Road, a collection of essays on adventure and the sporting life.
-This year marks his eleventh appearance as a Made in the South Awards judge.
+The author of a handful of outdoor guides, including The Total Outdoorsman Manual, the North Carolina–based sportsman and Garden & Gun contributing editor T. Edward Nickens most recently published The Last Wild Road, a collection of essays on adventure and the sporting life.
+This year marks his twelfth appearance as a Made in the South Awards judge.
 Follow him on Instagram at @enickens.

-Stationers, letterpress printers, bookbinders, basket weavers, quilters and textile crafters, ceramists and potters, candlemakers, soap and skin-care experts: We’re looking at you.
+Stationers, letterpress printers, bookbinders, basket weavers, quilters and textile crafters, ceramists and potters, candlemakers, small-batch beauty and skin-care experts: We’re looking at you.